mramirez92/reading-notes/class-01.md

 - defer:  load in order that they appear on page.
 Page will only run until all content loaded, scripts that depend on DOM
 - async: script dowloaded without code blocking while script is being fetched. "load asap." contenet executed as soon as download complete.

+📋What is JavaScript?
 1. JavaScript allow for pages to be dynamic like the ablity to fill out webforms or displaying your webcam image onto someone else's screen.
 2. You add JavaScript to HTML with < script>

 ## Things I want to know more about

 More on how to build dynamic website features, especially ones where user input is required.

 📔[Back to Main Page](README.md)